Purdue University: History

 Amelia Earhart joined the Purdue faculty in 1935 as a consultant for these flight courses and as a counselor on women's careers.
-In 1937, the Purdue Research Foundation provided the funds for the Lockheed Electra 10-E Earhart flew on her attempted round-the-world flight.
+In 1936, the Purdue Research Foundation provided the funds for the Lockheed Electra 10-E Earhart flew on her attempted round-the-world flight.

 Every school and department at the university was involved in some type of military research or training during World War II.
 During a project on radar receivers, Purdue physicists discovered properties of germanium that led to the making of the first transistor.
 The Army and the Navy conducted training programs at Purdue and more than 17,500 students, staff, and alumni served in the armed forces.
 Purdue set up about a hundred centers throughout Indiana to train skilled workers for defense industries.
 As veterans returned to the university under the G.I.
 Bill, first-year classes were taught at some of these sites to alleviate the demand for campus space.
 Four of these sites are now degree-granting regional campuses of the Purdue University system.
-On-campus housing became racially desegregated in 1947, following pressure from Purdue President Frederick L. Hovde and Indiana Governor Ralph F. Gates.
+On-campus housing became racially desegregated in 1947.

-After the war, Hovde worked to expand the academic opportunities at the university.
-A decade-long construction program emphasized science and research.
+After the war, a decade-long construction program emphasized science and research.
 In the late 1950s and early 1960s the university established programs in veterinary medicine, industrial management, and nursing, as well as the first computer science department in the United States.
-Undergraduate humanities courses were strengthened, although Hovde only reluctantly approved of graduate-level study in these areas.
+Undergraduate humanities courses were strengthened, graduate-level study in these areas were slowly established.
 Purdue awarded its first Bachelor of Arts degrees in 1960.
-The programs in liberal arts and education, formerly administered by the School of Science, were soon split into an independent school.

 The official seal of Purdue was officially inaugurated during the university's centennial in 1969.
 Consisting of elements from emblems that had been used unofficially since the 1890s, the current seal depicts a griffin, symbolizing strength, and a three-part shield, representing education, research, and service.

 In 1975, Purdue University joined ARPANET, an early packet-switching network that would ultimately become the foundation for the modern internet.

 In recent years, Purdue's leaders have continued to support high-tech research and international programs.
 In 1987, U.S. President Ronald Reagan visited the West Lafayette campus to give a speech about the influence of technological progress on job creation.

 In the 1990s, the university added more opportunities to study abroad and expanded its course offerings in world languages and cultures.
 The first buildings of the Discovery Park interdisciplinary research center were dedicated in 2004.

-Purdue launched a Global Policy Research Institute in 2010 to explore the potential impact of technical knowledge on public policy decisions.